Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's data for financial year 2023 shows that Coburg's median income is $58,713 and average income is $73,658.
-This is higher than the national averages of $57,688 (median) and $75,164 (average).
-By September 2025, estimates suggest median income will be approximately $63,557 and average income around $79,735, based on an 8.25% increase from the financial year 2023 Wage Price Index growth.
-Census data indicates that incomes in Coburg cluster around the 67th percentile nationally.
-The most common income bracket is $1,500 - 2,999, with 31.5% of residents (9,524 people) falling into this category.
-This mirrors the broader area where 32.8% also occupy this range.
-High weekly earnings exceeding $3,000 are achieved by 31.4% of households, indicating strong consumer spending potential.
-Housing accounts for 15.0% of income, with residents ranking in the 72nd percentile for disposable income.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Coburg is higher than average nationally.
+The median income is $58,713 and the average income stands at $73,658.
+In comparison, Greater Melbourne has a median income of $57,688 and an average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates suggest the median income would be approximately $63,557 and the average income around $79,735 as of September 2025.
+Census data indicates that household, family, and personal incomes in Coburg cluster around the 67th percentile nationally.
+Income brackets show that the $1,500 - $2,999 bracket dominates with 31.5% of residents (9,524 people).
+This pattern is also seen in the broader area where 32.8% occupy this range.
+Economic strength is evident through 31.4% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Housing accounts for 15.0% of income.
+Strong earnings rank residents within the 72nd percentile for disposable income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income